Are online marketplaces set to boom?

 Key Takeaways

 To ensure that you are protected and to limit your liability, if you are an owner of an online marketplace, we recommend that keep up with any public health orders being made to ensure you are aware if any obligations have been imposed on you, and that you also set up clear online marketplace terms and conditions and draft policies that are required to be complied with.
-If you’re not sure on how to start, please reach out and book a call here to discuss with one of our lawyers.
+If you’re not sure on how to start, please reach out and book a call here.